sstsimulator/sst-core/CONTRIBUTING.md

 git pull
 ```

-If you desire to keep syncronized with the branches of the official repo, you can occasionally fetch with prune to clear out any remote-tracking references
+If you desire to keep synchronized with the branches of the official repo, you can occasionally fetch with prune to clear out any remote-tracking references

 ```
 git checkout devel